my4andle/login_brute_forcer/README.md

 # login_brute_forcer
 I wrote this to help brute force logins for the OSCP lab.
 Currently supports what you see, I will add to it as I need.

+#### TODO:
+- Add all the protocols: telnet, smb, rdp, etc
+- Make it faster....and faster...and faster
+- Refine the output to get rid of uuid per result

 # Example